fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 **Vacation**
 : An in-character phrase used to say you have recently come back from a ban. i.e. "*I just came back from a week vacation.*"

+**Voicebox**
+: An in-character phrase used to refer to a player's voice chat.
+Often used to inform a player of issues with their voice chat, i.e. *Reset your voicebox, can't hear you.*

 ## W

 **Wizard**, a